 This project combines cutting edge material science, quantum physics and information security, to drive a major evolution in physical security systems.
 Recently-discovered two-dimensional materials, with extraordinary physical properties extending well beyond those of graphene alone, will be the active component in the devices studied.
 They act as a near ideal interface between light and electronics, allowing information exchange between the two with unprecedented fidelity.
 The elegant access to quantum mechanics afforded by these devices will be applied to securing connections between the devices making up the Internet of Things, which are predicted to exceed 50 billion in just a few years.

-You will be trained to use state-of-the-art facilities in the Quantum Technology Centre at Lancaster (opened 2014) to test devices that have been modelled and fabricated in Manchester.
+In this experimental project you will be trained to use state-of-the-art facilities in the Quantum Technology Centre at Lancaster to test develop quantum security devices using graphene-like materials incorporated into photonic devices.
 You will be taught to use nano-fabrication tools to prepare the devices for integration with embedded systems.
-Working with a GCHQ-backed centre of excellence in cyber security you will verify the degree of uniqueness afforded by the systems produced.
+Working with a GCHQ-backed centre of excellence in cyber security you will test the devices you create.
 The far-reaching goal of this project is for you to commercialise the technology through a spin-out company, Quantum Base, which focuses on quantum security systems.

-• QOpto.com – more on the Lancaster group’s research.
+• QOpto.com – more on the Lancaster group’s research and recent publications